akorpioj/GenePanelCombine/docs/TIMEZONE_SYSTEM.md

 # Timezone Support Implementation

-This document describes the comprehensive timezone support system implemented in GenePanelCombine.
+This document describes the comprehensive timezone support system implemented in PanelMerge.

 ## Overview